oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/guest_access/index.rst

 Configure Guest Quick Order Form
 --------------------------------

-Unregistered customers can use a guest :ref:`quick order form <frontstore-guide--orders-quick-order>` for fast purchases in the Oro front store.
+Unregistered customers can use a guest :ref:`quick order form <frontstore-guide--orders-quick-order>` for fast purchases in the Oro storefront.
 By default, the guest quick order form is disabled, but you can enable it on three levels -- globally, per organization and per website.

 .. note:: Please note that website settings override organization, organization settings override system settings.